Become a Facilitator

 We run several fundraising events throughout the year to raise awareness and funds for the charity through bag packs and flag days.
 We also get invited along to various outreach events.

-JRC has a need to build a catalogue of robust courses that can be taken and developed by co-trainers and peer trainers.
+JRC has a need to build a catalogue of robust courses that can be taken and developed by practitioner and peer facilitators.
 By becoming a volunteer researcher, you will be able to choose a suitable topic and expand on your own learning and development.
 There will be a maximum of two researchers at any time.

 Please click the links below to apply and read relevant policies.